So here I am again, in this old room of grief

 I need hip-boots to slosh the flood of tears gathered

-friends and strangers.
+in tissues, pillow cases, quilts, on the shoulders offriends and strangers.
 I come raw again into this chamber

 sob for what I did or didn’t say, for who I did or didn’t touch,